Kid-Safe Camping and Campsite Layouts

 With those thoughts in mind, you will have a better idea of how to layout your campsite to avoid unnecessary kid-hazards.
 Like that hot camping stove, or repeated forays into the food coolers.
 Or in the worst case, tripping through the campfire while playing.

 This doesn't mean major or inconvenient reorganization.
 Sometimes just moving something, (the campfire, the tables, the tents), a few few feet one way or the other can make a huge difference in the flow of traffic through camp.

 For instance; placing the coolers at the edge of the cooking area instead of right next to the grill or stove.
 Or angling the table so the campfire is off the end of it instead of broadside to it.

 Campsite Layout Tips

-- Thinking about the paths the kids will use as they traipse through the campsite all day and night; the campfire, cooking area, and tents should not be in, or interrupt the major traffic areas of the site. (notice the illustration shows a layout with an open traffic pattern that allows access to all areas, and in & out of camp, without having to cross through other major areas)
+Thinking about the paths the kids will use as they travel through the campsite all day and night.
+The campfire, cooking area, and tents should not be in, or interrupt the major traffic areas of the site. (notice the illustration shows a layout with an open traffic pattern that allows access to all areas, and in & out of camp, without having to cross through other major areas.

 Kid-Safe Camping Tips

 Tips to Make Your Campsite Safer for Kids